Australian Medical Coding

-The Certified Professional Clinical Coder course is divided into 24 modules and is available in both online and classroom formats.
-This course lasts 60 live hours and is taught by Australian professionals.
-You must first learn ICD 10 AM Diagnosis Coding, ACHI Procedure Coding, and ACS Coding Standards before you can master ICD 10 AM Clinical Coding.
-You will be prepared to work in India, Australia, Singapore, Ireland, Hong Kong, New Zealand, Qatar, Bahrain, the Kingdom of Saudi Arabia, Egypt, the Fiji Islands, the Philippines, and Tonga if you receive clinical coding training in Australia.
+The Australian Medical Coding course is divided into 24 modules and is available in online format.
+This course lasts 60 live hours and is taught by Industry Experts.
+You will learn ICD 10 AM Diagnosis Coding, ACHI Procedure Coding, and ACS Coding Standards and you will master ICD 10 AM Clinical Coding.
+You can work in India(Few Companies are working on these projects), Australia, Singapore, Ireland, Hong Kong, New Zealand, Qatar, Bahrain, the Kingdom of Saudi Arabia, Egypt, the Fiji Islands, the Philippines, and Tonga etc.

 Course Objectives: